gwu-libraries/sfm-ui/docs/messaging_spec.rst

   containing the NSID for a username.
 * `warcs`.`count`: The total number of WARCs created during this harvest.
 * `warcs`.`bytes`: The total number of bytes of the WARCs created during this harvest.
+* `service`, `host`, and `instance` identify what performed the harvest. `service` is the name of the harvester. `host` is the Docker container id. `instance` is the harvest process identifier (PID) within the container.
+This is useful in cases where there are multiple instances of a service on a host.

 Warc created message
 --------------------